 Are you Lactose intolerant?

-Some people unable to produce the enzyme lactase thus fail to digest lactose.
-This condition called lactose intolerance.
+Some people are unable to produce the enzyme lactase thus fail to digest lactose.
+This condition is called lactose intolerance.

 Data suggest about 75% of people around the world and 60% of Indians suffer from lactose intolerance.
 (14).